TonyPhipps/SIEM/Policy/Incident-Response-Policy.md

 Signature:

 # Scope
-This policy applies to all employees, customers, clients, visitors, and third-party affiliates working on behalf of this organization within all business areas and geographic markets (“Staff”).
+This policy applies to all employees, customers, clients, visitors, and third-party affiliates working on behalf of this organization within all business areas and geographic markets ("Staff").
 Compliance with this policy is required by related procedural documents and knowledge base articles.

 # References